Taxable income

 Foreign companies that have branches or similar establishments in India are taxed as foreign corporations.
 A permanent establishment of a foreign company in India may be taxed on the income attributable to such permanent establishment in India.

 Further, the concept of “significant economic presence” (SEP) was introduced w.e.f.
-January 4, 2022, stating that transactions in respect of goods, services or property including provision of download of data or software in India or soliciting of its business activities in India through digital means carried out by a non-resident shall constitute SEP in India, whether or not the agreement for such transactions or activities are entered into in India or the non-resident has a residence or place of business in India or renders services in India.
+April 1, 2022, stating that transactions in respect of goods, services or property including provision of download of data or software in India or soliciting of its business activities in India through digital means carried out by a non-resident shall constitute SEP in India, subject to certain prescribed thresholds.
+SEP would be constituted in India whether or not the agreement for such transactions or activities are entered into in India or the non-resident has a residence or place of business in India or renders services in India.
 However, only so much income as is attributable to the transactions or activities referred above shall be deemed to accrue or arise in India from a “business connection” of the non-resident in India.

-A foreign company will be liable to pay tax on international transactions that may indirectly affect ownership and control of Indian company subject to tax treaty.
+A foreign company will be liable to pay tax on international transactions that may indirectly result in the change in ownership and control of Indian company subject to tax treaty.

 Ireland